jowin-henry/Coldmail_generator/README.md

-# 📧 Cold Mail Generator
+# 📧 RAG-based Cold Mail Generator

-Inspired by CodeBasics YouTube channel, this cold email generator is designed for service companies.
+This cold email generator is designed for service companies.
 It uses Groq, LangChain, and Streamlit to help users create personalized cold emails.
+Inspired from CodeBasics YouTube channel

 Users input the URL of a company’s careers page, and the tool extracts job listings from that page.
 It then generates tailored cold emails that include relevant portfolio links retrieved from a vector database, matched specifically to the job descriptions.